Frequently Asked Questions

 Should I be concerned about lead in my water at home?

 Lead pipes are more common in older cities.
-Charlotte is a young city, when compared to some other cities across the nation.
-Much of its development has occurred in the past three decades – well after the original ban on lead plumbing legislation was passed in 1986 – so Charlotte’s infrastructure is newer and includes more current water service line materials after lead has been banned.
-Exposure to lead can also occur in older brass faucets/fixtures, lead solder/connectors or galvanized steel pipes.
+Charlotte is a relatively young city, with much of its development occurring in the past three decades (well after the original ban on lead plumbing legislation was passed in 1986), so Charlotte’s infrastructure is newer and includes more current water service line materials that do not contain lead.
+Additional sources of lead in water can include older brass faucets/fixtures, lead solder/connectors or galvanized steel pipes.
+The most effective way to check for lead in your drinking water is by getting your water tested for lead through the purchase of a lead test kit.

 What level of lead is safe to consume?